HutoriHunzu/quansys/docs/guides/best_practices.md

 # 🚀 Best Practices for Cluster Jobs

-`pyhfss` is designed so that a workflow you test on your laptop will behave the same way on a large compute cluster.
+`quansys` is designed so that a workflow you test on your laptop will behave the same way on a large compute cluster.
 Follow the sequence below to keep every run **predictable, repeatable, and cluster-ready**.

 ---